 The Painful Toll

-With the tough government drug laws firmly in place, prisons began to fill up with crack addicts.
-Women turned to prostitution and, in what is now generally considered a mythical creation of the media, gave birth to the infamous “crack babies”, newborns who entered the world with an addiction to the drug already in their system.
-Drug dealers continue to flood the streets with the highly profitable drug, as the mainstream media fretted about the future fabric of our entire country being destroyed by crack.
+As crack cocaine grew in popularity, the drug devastated a nation.
+Individuals became addicts.
+Many people would steal or participate in other criminal activities to support the crack addiction.
+Tough government drug laws were put into place.
+As a result, prisons began to fill up with crack addicts.
+Women turned to prostitution and gave birth to the infamous “crack babies.”
+These are newborns who entered the world with an addiction to the drug already in their system.
+Drug dealers continue to flood the streets with the highly profitable drug

 The War Against Crack

-The theory went something like this: Roe v.
+In the 1990’s, the crack epidemic came to an abrupt halt.
+While many theories exist for why this happened, one theory argues that the end came because of the Roe v Wade case.
+The theory is that Roe v.
 Wade allowed poor women to have abortions.
 If these children had been born, they would have been prime candidates for criminal activity and heavy drug use.
-When the early 1990’s came around, these children were simply “not there”, and as such there was a dramatic decrease in drug use, including crack cocaine.
+When the early 1990’s came around, these children were simply “not there,” and as such there was a dramatic decrease in drug use, including crack cocaine.

 This is an interesting theory, and although not everyone agrees with it, one thing is true: crack use is now much less common than it was in the late 1980’s and early 1990’s.
+Statistics show that only 1.4 percent of 12th graders have used crack cocaine in their lifetime.
 Drug use is still a very serious problem in our country, but crack cocaine as a nationwide phenomenon no longer exists.
-There are still those who use the drug, however, and there are at risk.
+There are still those who use the drug, however, and they are at risk.

-If you know someone who is struggling with crack cocaine addiction, contact the professionals at Michael’s House by calling 1-877-345-8494.
-The caring experts on staff will help those closest to you get the help they need, and begin a life free of chemical dependency.
+If you know someone who is struggling with crack cocaine addiction—or any other drug—please contact the professionals at Michael’s House by calling 760-548-4032.
+Our caring experts on staff will help those closest to you get the help they need.Now is the time to begin a life free of chemical dependency.